-other stored supplies to make sure they are fresh, adequate and ready to use.
-Start a last-minute shopping list for any items you may need and pick them up as soon as possible.
-Turn refrigerators and freezers to their coldest settings.
-Store drinking water in clean bathtubs, bottles, jugs, and cooking pots.
-Fill your car with gas; check oil, tires, and other maintenance points.
-Secure mooring of boats or move them inland to a safe location.
-Secure boats to trailers with ropes or chains and secure trailers to ground or house.
-If you plan to evacuate, place items you'll need in your vehicle if they aren't already stored there.
+Check food, water, first aid, batteries other stored supplies to make sure tadequate, and ready to use. / I I I / Comp family at hon Start a last-minute shopping list for a need and pick them up as soon as p · · · · · · · · · · · · · · · · · · · Pick u Turn refrigerators and freezers to the eir coldest settings. passe Store drinking water in clean bathtul cooking pots. os, bottles, jugs, and Check windo Fill your car with gas; check oil, tires maintenance points. , and other Make with g Secure mooring of boats or move th em inland to a safe Conta who a secure trailers to ground or house.

+location.
+Secure boats to trailers with ropes or chains and